cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 Effects on the services (as soon as the *apiserver* is notified):

-* `-rw`: if the pod is the current *primary*, the service will point to the active pod with status ready having the lowest replication lag.
+* `-rw`: if the pod is the current *primary*, the service will point to the active pod with status ready, having the lowest replication lag.
   That pod becomes the new primary.
 No effect otherwise.

 * `-r`: the pod is removed from the service.

 ### Readiness probe failure

-After 3 failures the pod will be considered *not ready*.
+After 3 failures, the pod will be considered *not ready*.
 The pod will still be part of the `Cluster`, no new pod will be created.

-If the cause of the failure can't be fixed, it is possible to manually delete the pod.
+If the cause of the failure can't be fixed, it is possible to delete the pod manually.
 Otherwise, the pod will resume the previous role when the failure is solved.

 Effects on the services (after 3 failures):

-* `-rw`: if the pod is the current *primary*, the service will point to the active pod with status ready having the lowest replication lag.
+* `-rw`: if the pod is the current *primary*, the service will point to the active pod with status ready, having the lowest replication lag.
   That pod becomes the new primary.
 No effect otherwise.

 * `-r`: the pod is removed from the service.

 ### Liveness probe failure

-After 3 failures the `postgres` container will be considered failed.
+After 3 failures, the `postgres` container will be considered failed.
 The pod will still be part of the `Cluster`, and the *kubelet* will try to restart the container.
-If the cause of the failure can't be fixed, it is possible to manually delete the pod.
+If the cause of the failure can't be fixed, it is possible to delete the pod manually.

 Effects on the services (after 3 failures):